Top Exercises for the Best Arm Workout

 Biceps Brachii

-This is the muscle that almost everyone thinks of when it comes to your arms.
+This is the muscle that almost everyone thinks of when it comes to their arms.
 The biceps brachii is a two-headed muscle that sits on the front of your upper arm.

 It's the muscle that looks a lot like a baseball when it’s flexed.